ClipCatalog logo ClipCatalog

 Try it with one folder

-The best way to see if face recognition works for your footage: enable it in Settings, process a single project folder, and try finding a person across your clips.
+The best way to evaluate the broader face-recognition workflow is to enable it in Settings, process a single project or archive folder, and see how quickly one useful clip turns into a reusable person filter.

 Free trial — up to 500 videos, no credit card